Level/abstract-leveldown/UPGRADING.md

 ### Changes to test suite

+- Options to skip tests have been removed in favor of `db.supports`
 - Support of `db.clear()` and `db.getMany()` is now mandatory
 - The `setUp` and `tearDown` functions have been removed from the test suite and `suite.common()`.
+- Added ability to access manifests via `testCommon.supports`, by lazily copying it from `testCommon.factory().supports`.
+This requires that the manifest does not change during the lifetime of a `db`.

 ## 7.0.0